 Ait Bayoud consists of a series of dwars, or neighborhood clusters, that are staggered along the river.
 Izgouaren, a dwar isolated on a raised plateau, suffers from limited access to water.
 Every day, families walk back and forth down to the river to gather water from a nearby spring, spending about an hour per trip and making up to 3 trips a day.

 Since then, we have installed 1,500 meters of piping out of the total 3,200 meters needed to complete the pipeline.
 In the past few trips our teams have focused on building a temporary water distribution site, along with testing both the pipes that we have laid down so far and the water quality.
-Our piping team continues to analyze the best ways to prevent future leakages in the pipeline and make the system as efficient and sustainable as possible.
+We are planning to implement 6 km of HDPE piping this summer to replace the originally installed galvanized steel piping due to leakage.
+Additionally, we are planning to extend the power line to the well site and install solar panels this summer, so hopefully, there will be water running all the way to the communities by the end of August.